 If you’re living with a serious medical condition, Dr. Jordan Tishler invites you to contact Inhale MD to discuss whether medical Cannabis could be an appropriate and effective method of treatment for your illness or injury.
 A graduate of Harvard Medical School trained in Internal Medicine, Dr. Tishler has more than 20 years of experience treating adult patients for a wide variety of conditions.
 He is a passionate advocate for the safe and responsible administration of medical marijuana, and has seen countless patients benefit from its effects.

-To arrange for a private consultation with Dr. Tishler, call Inhale MD at (617) 477-8886.
+To arrange for a private consultation with Dr. Tishler on the uses of medical marijuana, call Inhale MD at (617) 477-8886.
 Dr. Tishler will always keep your information completely confidential.

 Massachusetts Eligibility Requirements for Cannabis Patients

 Before we begin our discussion of the medical conditions which qualify for medical Cannabis, it’s important to review the general eligibility criteria for obtaining a Massachusetts Medical Marijuana Card.
 Regardless of the underlying condition, in order to qualify all prospective patients must meet the following criteria set forth by the Executive Office of Health and Human Services (EOHHS):

 - Be at least 18 years old.
 If the patient is a minor, he or she may still potentially qualify if he or she:

 - Has been diagnosed by at least two Massachusetts licensed certifying physicians as having a “debilitating life-limiting illness,” defined as an illness which (1) does not respond to other treatments, and (2) is expected to result in death within two years.